JMantis0/password-generator/README.md

-# Password Generator with Javascript
+# Password Generator with JavaScript

 The goal of this project is to create an application that generates a random password based on user-selected criteria.
 The app runs in the browser and features dynamically updated HTML and CSS powered JavaScript, and has a responsive user-interface.
 The app is compliant with the following acceptance criteria:

  GIVEN I need a new, secure password
 *  WHEN I click the button to generate a password